Author Compliance Tool

 "This is the peer reviewed version of the following article: [FULL CITE], which has been published in final form at [Link to final article using the DOI].
 This article may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Use of Self-Archived Versions.
 This article may not be enhanced, enriched or otherwise transformed into a derivative work, without express permission from Wiley or by statutory rights under applicable legislation.
 Copyright notices must not be removed, obscured or modified.
 The article must be linked to Wiley’s version of record on Wiley Online Library and any embedding, framing or otherwise making available the article or pages thereof by third parties from platforms, services and websites other than Wiley Online Library must be prohibited."

-The version posted may not be updated or replaced with the final published version (the Version of Record).
-Authors may transmit, print and share copies of the accepted version with colleagues, provided that there is no systematic distribution, e.g. a posting on a listserve, network or automated delivery.
+The accepted version cannot be updated or replaced with the final published version (the Version of Record).
+Authors may transmit, print, and share copies of the accepted version with colleagues, as long as there is no systematic distribution, e.g. a posting on a list serve, network, or automated delivery.
+Authors do not need to remove preprints posted to not-for-profit preprint servers before submission.

 The self-archived submitted and accepted versions may be used on the following terms:

 • The authors' moral rights are not compromised.
 These rights include the right of "paternity" (the right for the author to be identified as such, also known as "attribution") and "integrity" (the right for the author not to have the work altered in such a way that the author's reputation or integrity may be damaged).
-All reuse must be fully attributed
+All reuses must be fully attributed.

 Use of Wiley Open Access articles for commercial, promotional, or marketing purposes requires further explicit permission from Wiley and will be subject to a fee.